Beeswax body butter - super fast absorbing, nourishing, full of essential fatty acids, amazing!

 - it's not sticky

-- requires only 3 key ingredients (the rest is optional)
+- requires only three key ingredients (the rest is optional)

 - stays soft

-- doesn't melt as easily in hot weather
+- doesn't melt as quickly in hot weather

 Body butter is a very rich body cream that is meant to soften rough skin and protect sensitive skin.
 It's made of natural butters (like shea butter or cocoa butter) with a small amount of liquid oil mixed in.